National Credit Union Administration (NCUA).

 The National Credit Union Administration (NCUA) is issuing a Notice of Funding Opportunity (NOFO) to invite eligible credit unions to submit applications for participation in the OSCUI Grant Program (a.k.a.
 Community Development Revolving Loan Fund (CDRLF)), subject to funding availability.
 The OSCUI Grant Program serves as a source of financial support, in the form of technical assistance grants, for credit unions serving predominantly low-income members.
 It also serves as a source of funding to help low-income designated credit unions (LICUs) respond to emergencies arising in their communities.

-The application open period for the Multi-Initiative Application is June 17, 2013-July 12, 2013.
+There will be various application open periods from January 1, 2014 thru December 31, 2014 for different grant initiatives offered thoughout the year.
 For each initiative funds may be exhausted prior to the deadlines, at which time the programs/funds will no longer be available.

 Applications must be submitted online at www.cybergrants.com/ncua/applications.